What type of content do you primarily create?

 You can document your travels and create virtual tours of hidden gems and breathtaking landscapes worldwide, the way Touropia and AlphaLibz do.

-12. Cooking demonstrations & recipes
+12. Cooking demonstrations and recipes

 Go faceless with a cooking channel that documents your best recipes.
 You can point the camera at your hands to capture the entire process—from chopping and slicing to tossing, marinating, plating, and more.